myobis/youtube-ea/README.md

 ### #video-progress
 Will welcome the horizontal progress bar, as well as a copy of the chapter label being read.
+Should be initially hidden ( `style="display:none;"` ) because we don't want to see it if there is no video to display.

 ### #video-nav
 Should initially contain the chapters definition in YouTube format.